Azure/azure-sdk-for-js/sdk/test-utils/recorder/MIGRATION.md

 **⚠️Important:** To access environment variables, you must use the `env` export made available from the **new** recorder.
 This ensures that environment variables are sourced from the correct location (using `process.env` and `dotenv` in Node, and using `window.__env__` via karma in the browser), and also means that the environment variables set in `envSetupForPlayback` are used in playback mode.

+`recorder.start()` internally sets up the environment variables for playback.
+So, make sure to have the `recorder.start()` call before you use any environment variables in your tests.

 ## Recorder variables

 If you want to compute a value at record time and re-use it during playback, the Unified Recorder's variable functionality is for you.
 This API lets you declare variables which are stored with the recording at record time.
 During playback, instead of computing the variable afresh, the value will be retrieved from the recording.
 A use case of this might be to set a value randomly during record time that needs to be the same during playback.